vmware-archive/node-examples/put-all/README.md

-# The CRUD-ops Example
+# The PutAll & GetAll Example

-This Node.js example provides a simple Javascript application, which demonstrates basic CRUD operations on a Pivotal GemFire cluster.
-This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application, which demonstrates basic putAll and getAll operations on a Pivotal GemFire cluster.
+This application leverages the put-get-remove example and should be reviewed prior starting.
+This example client works with either a local Apache Geode cluster or with a Pivotal GemFire cluster.

 ## Prerequisites